exercism/website-copy/tracks/python/exercises/reverse-string/mentoring.md

     return new_word
 ```

-- Manual string concatenation is slow and should be generally avoided
+- Manual string concatenation is slow and should generally be avoided.
 - The student can start by replacing `while` with `for` and `range` for better
-  readability and error tolerance
+  readability and error tolerance.
-- Lack of knowledge about negative indexes
+- Lack of knowledge about negative indexes.

 ```python
 def reverse(text):